The effect of electric and chiral magnetic conductivities on azimuthally fluctuating electromagnetic fields and observables in isobar collisions: Introduction

 where $\Psi_{B}$ represents the azimuthal angle of the magnetic field and $\Psi_{2}$ represents the second harmonic participant plane angle.
 The right hand side of the above equation shows that the quantitative contribution of the B-field-induced effect is essentially controlled by $\left(e\text{\textbf{B}}\right)^{2}\cos2\left(\Psi_{B}-\Psi_{2}\right)$, therefore this projected field strength controls the contribution rather than $\left(e\text{\textbf{B}}\right)^{2}$ alone.

-To extract the CME signal, a solution proposed is to carry out isobaric collisions $\text{Ru}_{44}^{96}+\text{Ru}_{44}^{96}$ ($\text{Ru\ensuremath{\sim}}$Ruthenium) and $\text{Zr}_{40}^{96}+\text{Zr}_{40}^{96}$ ($\text{Zr\ensuremath{\sim}}$Zirconium) \citep{Voloshin2010} and experiments were performed in RHIC \citep{STAR:2021mii,Hu2022,Hu2023} along this line to observe these effects.
+To extract the CME signal, a solution proposed is to carry out isobaric collisions $\text{Ru}_{44}^{96}+\text{Ru}_{44}^{96}$ ($\text{Ru: }$Ruthenium) and $\text{Zr}_{40}^{96}+\text{Zr}_{40}^{96}$ ($\text{Zr: }$Zirconium) \citep{Voloshin2010} and experiments were performed in RHIC \citep{STAR:2021mii,Hu2022,Hu2023} along this line to observe these effects.
 These isobaric collisions are intensely pursued for investigation because the advantage is that the difference in number of protons can generate different magnitudes of electromagnetic fields and related induced effects, but the same mass number in two isobar systems can generate the same background effect.
 So one can expect to observe the CME signal if it really exists in heavy ion collisions.
-For instance, from Woods-Saxon distributions it can be confirmed that in isobaric collisions $e\boldsymbol{\textbf{B}}$ differs by $10\%$ \citep{Deng2016}, which naively agrees to the fact that the atomic number in Ru and Zr differ by 10\% (Ru-44,Zr-40), so there can be a chance of observing a CME signal according to Eq. \ref{eq:del-gama}.
-Supposing that two isobar systems have same background then $\Delta\gamma$ is expecting main contributions from the squared magnetic field and the correlation between the azimuthal angle of the magnetic field $\Psi_{B}$ and participant plane $\Psi_{2}$.
-So the first key ingredient is the fact that magnetic field whose spatial and time evolution in different mediums can behave differently \citep{McLerran:2013hla,Tuchin:2013apa,Tuchin:2014iua,Li:2016tel,Siddique:2021smf,Siddique2022}, so consequently can have effect on related observables.
-So in this paper, we will study the electric and magnetic fields produced in isobar collisions in the presence of electric and chiral magnetic conductivities and measure their effect on the azimuthal fluctuations of electromagnetic fields and related observable quantities.
+For instance, from Woods-Saxon distributions it can be confirmed that in isobaric collisions $e\boldsymbol{\textbf{B}}$ differs by $10\%$ \citep{Deng2016}, which naively agrees to the fact that the atomic number in Ru and Zr differ by 10\% (Ru-44, Zr-40), so there can be a chance of observing a CME signal according to Eq. \ref{eq:del-gama}.
+There are several studies that show framework to search for CME and predict for the correlation observables by using the initial magnetic field produced in isobar collisions i.e., introducing the initial charge separation proportional to magnetic field in AMPT model and studying the effect of final state interactions on CME observables \citep{Deng2018}, detecting CME signal and predicting for the correlation observables by using absolute difference between two isobars event with identical multiplicity and elliptic-flow in Anomalous-Viscous Fluid Dynamics (AVFD) framework \citep{Shi2019}, measurement of $\Delta\gamma$ with respect to reaction plane $\left(\Psi_{RP}\right)$ and participant plane $\left(\Psi_{pp}\right)$ and compare between them by using MC glauber and AMPT model \citep{Xu2018}, reflecting information about CME by studying the correlation between (initial) magnetic field direction and second harmonics of participant plane angle $\Psi_{pp}$ (and spectator plane $\Psi_{sp}$ ) \citep{Zhao2019a}.
+In previous studies, magnetic field without medium feedback is used for predicting about CME and correlation observables however in this study we follow \citep{Zhao2019a} and perform analysis for a more realistic nuclear matter that take into account medium feedback in terms of electric and chiral magnetic conductivities.